Assurant Life of Canada AKA Purple Shield

 In my eyes this is a huge advantage.
 Instead of your beneficiary waiting by the mailbox for a few weeks, for the cheque to come in, Assurant forwards the money directly to the funeral home on the same day.

-Knowing the funeral home will be paid quickly, brings enormous peace of mind.
+Knowing the funeral home is paid quickly, brings enormous peace of mind.
 Your loved ones will not be burdened with having to cover any funeral costs immediately following your death.

 Other life insurance burial policies often take several weeks to pay out.
 This is a big reason consumers choose Canada Purple Shield (Assurant).
-They like the idea of the funeral home getting paid immediately, instead of waiting for the claim to be processed, like a traditional insurance company.
+They like the idea of the funeral home getting paid immediately.

 Offers Low Coverage Amounts